antonycourtney/oneref/README.md

     npm install

-To compile the library to ES5 using Babel:
+In addition to installing dependencies, that should automatically run the `prepublish` script to compile the library sources to ES5 using Babel.
+If you need to redo this step for some reason:

-    npm run build
+    npm run prepublish

 # License